noofficial/CallTime/README.md

 - **Core donor fields:** `Name`, `First Name`, `Last Name`, `Email`, `Phone`, `City`, `Employer`, `Occupation`, `Suggested Ask`, `Last Gift`, `Tags`, `Notes`, and `Photo URL` map to the donor profile.
+- **Donor type & organization name:** include a `Donor Type` column with values such as `Individual`, `Business`, or `Campaign/PAC`.
+Organization rows should provide an `Organization Name` (mapped to `Business Name`) so searches and profiles display the correct entity.
+When the donor type column is missing or blank, the importer defaults to individual donors.
 - **Campaign assignment:** include `Client ID`, `Client`, or `Campaign` to assign donors to a specific workspace.
 Leave the column out (or select **No client**) to keep donors unassigned after import.